milvus-io/milvus/docs/design_docs/20211217-milvus_create_collection.md

    }
    ```

-   - `PostExecute`, `CreateCollectonTask` does nothing at this phase, and return directly.
+   - `PostExecute`, `CreateCollectionTask` does nothing at this phase, and return directly.

 4. `RootCoord` would wrap the `CreateCollection` request into `CreateCollectionReqTask`, and then call function `executeTask`. `executeTask` would return until the `context` is done or `CreateCollectionReqTask.Execute` is returned.